FMRIB-Software-Library/support/README.md

 ### Maintainer email setup

-If you use Github for more than one project and belong to multiple organization you may want to route your emails to a specific address per organization.
+If you use Github for more than one project and belong to multiple organizations you may want to route your emails to a specific address per organization.

 To route your email for this organization: